Automatic Identification of Traps in Molecular Charge Transport Networks of Organic Semiconductors: Multiscale Model

 \subsection{Calculation of Marcus Rates}

 Equations~\ref{eq:KS2} and~\ref{eq:KS_model} can be solved for different total charge states $x=\text{n,c}$ and corresponding equilibrium geometries $X=\text{N,C}$, where $\text{n}$ and $\text{N}$ stand for ''neutral'' and $\text{c}$ and $\text{C}$ for ''charged''.
 The respective total energies will be denoted in the following as $U^\text{xX}$, dropping the explicit mention of the functional dependency on $\rho$ for compactness.
-With this, the reorganization energy $R_{ij}$ for charge transfer from molecule $i$ to molecule $j$ as it enters the Marcus rate Eq.~\ref{equ:Marcus} can be calculated as
+The reorganization energy $R_{ij}$ for charge transfer from molecule $i$ to molecule $j$ in the Marcus rate Eq.~\ref{equ:Marcus} is a sum of contributions from structural changes after molecule $i$ donates the charge ($R_i^\text{n}$) and molecule $j$ accepting the charge ($R_j^\text{c}$)~\cite{Baumeier2011,10.1063/5.0049513}.
+It is calculated as